Different types of car insurance, what you must buy, and what you should buy in California

 Just remember insurance is purchased for you, not for the party you hit or caused injury too.
 The insurance is to protect you.
 If you cause injury to another person, you owe them money.
 If you don’t have insurance, you risk being sued and having other valuables taken away.

 Don’t forget Uninsured Motorist coverage as well.
 This protects you in the event the driver who hit you has no coverage.
-Again a careful and thorough review of the company’s quotes, up and down the line, will be required to purchase the optimal amount of coverage.
+Again a careful and thorough review of the company’s quotes, up and down the policy , will be required to purchase the optimal amount of coverage.